yanmeng0705/academic-independence/README.md

 ✅ **How to run the software on your data**
 To apply the pipeline to your own mentor-mentee data:

---input your_data.csv --sequentially execute each Jupyter notebook in the ‘code’ folder --output your_results/
+--input your_data.csv --sequentially adjust and execute each Jupyter notebook in the ‘code’ folder --output your_results/

 Ensure your data follows the expected schema: